-The most comprehensive certification of its kind, individuals with the SCCC Certification possess the knowledge, skills, techniques, and expertise necessary to be an effective strength and conditioning coach on the collegiate or professional level.
+The most comprehensive certification of its kind and the most specific to the field of strength and conditioning coaching, the SCCC (Strength and Conditioning Coach Certified) certification identifies individuals who possess the knowledge, skills, techniques, and expertise necessary to be an effective strength and conditioning coach on the collegiate and professional level.

 To be eligible to take the SCCC Certification Examination, an individual must be a currently practicing, full-time, strength and conditioning coach on the collegiate or professional level, or a student preparing to become a full-time strength and conditioning coach on this level.
-Even though this policy may seem unfair and exclusionary to some, it serves a valuable purpose.
-Our goal as an association is to identify, educate, serve, and prepare those individuals who want to be solely full-time Strength and Conditioning Coaches of collegiate and professional athletic programs.
-We hope to send a message to all institutions that a full-time Strength and Conditioning position is extremely important and should be provided at every institution with an athletic program.
+Our goal as an association is to identify, educate, serve, and prepare those individuals who want to be solely full-time strength and conditioning coaches of collegiate and professional athletic teams.
+Dual certification in other fields is not permitted in order to protect the integrity and value of the SCCC Certification and the profession of full-time collegiate and professional-level strength and conditioning.
 The various positions of strength and conditioning coach, sport coach, athletic trainer, physical therapist, teacher/researcher, personal trainer, etc., are each so broad and vast in scope that it is impossible to be effective and competent in more than one of these professions simultaneously.
 Each of these professions has its own organization and certification, designed specifically to meet its unique needs.
 With its certification process, the CSCCa is providing a door, through which only those individuals who want to be full-time strength and conditioning coaches on the collegiate and professional level can pass.
+We hope to send a message to all institutions that a full-time strength and conditioning coaching position is extremely important and should be provided at every institution with an athletic program.